ThaaoBlues/ecosys/android_app.md

 ```

-> Callback called by qsync via intent after it created your file
+> Callback called by Ecosys via intent after it created your file
 ```java

 Intent intent = getIntent();